dumbx90/dumbx90.github.io/README.md

 Just a bounch of notes and writeup to help me understading when I learn something new.
+This notes is only for educational ...